juantercerodiego/server-setup-to-employee-login/README.md

 **1:** Opened PowerShell ISE as an Administrator on the server. ( Windows Server )

-**2:** Opened the lab's user-generation script that pulls names from a .csv file and assigns them to our _Employees folder.
+**2:** Opened the user-generation script designed to automatically build random names and assign them to our _Employees folder.

 #### **The Automation Script Used:**
 ```powershell